-GRASS SEED CROPS: Use 1.0 to 4.0 pts per acre (0.46 to 1.87 lbs ae) in spring or fall to control broadleaf weeds in grass being grown for seed.
+GRASS SEED CROPS: Use 1 to 4 pts per acre (.5 to 1.87 lb ae) in spring or fall to control broadleaf weeds in grass being grown for seed.
 Do not apply from early boot to the milk stage.

-Spray seedling grass only after the five-leaf stage, using 0.75 to 1.0 pt per acre to control small seedling weeds.
-After the grass is well established, higher rates of up to 4.0 pts can be used to control hard-to-kill annual or perennial weeds.
+Spray seedling grass only after the five-leaf stage, using 3/4 to 1 pt per acre to control small seedling weeds.
+After the grass is well established, higher rates of up to 4 pts can be used to control hard-to-kill annual or perennial weeds.
 For best results, apply when soil moisture is adequate for good growth.
 Limited to 2 applications per year.
 Maximum of 3.2 pts product (1.5 lbs ae) per acre per application.
-The maximum seasonal rate is 3.0 lbs ae/acre (3.2 qts CLEAN AMINE), excluding spot treatments.
+The maximum seasonal rate is 3.0 lbs ae/acre, excluding spot treatments.